Boiler Repair Edmonton - The Leading Boiler & Plumbing Services in Edmonton

 • Expensive Operation: Electricity is usually more expensive than gas.

-• Not Suitable for Large Buildings: May not be efficient for larger homes or buildings.
+• Limited in Larger Homes: May not be efficient for larger homes or buildings.

 • Size of Property: Larger homes might benefit more from system or conventional boilers.

-• Number of Bathrooms: Multiple bathrooms require a boiler to handle simultaneous demand.
+• Bathroom Count: Multiple bathrooms require a boiler to handle simultaneous demand.

 • Current Heating Setup: Some homes, especially older ones, might be better suited to certain boilers.